 The Savannah International Trade & Convention Center features beautiful floor-to-ceiling windows overlooking the Savannah River and historic River Street.

 A good night’s sleep is essential to having a productive event.
 Savannah has your group covered with plenty of hotels and motels, historic inns and even a few haunted hotels to suit any budget and any size group; your attendees will be spoiled staying at any of this places.
 Many of Savannah’s hotels feature amenities that go above and beyond continental breakfasts and free Wi-Fi.
-Take The DeSoto Savannah: it's home to a bourbon bar offering a wide selection of private-label and handcrafted bourbons.
-And Hotel Indigo’s restaurant will delight your team with artfully crafted dishes made with flavorful local ingredients.
+One of Savannah's newest hotels, the Perry Lane Hotel, is in the center of the Historic District.
+This four-star, luxury hotel is located just steps away from Savannah's finest attractions and features a restaurant, a rooftop bar and swimming pool, plenty of event space and so much more.

 The Olde Pink House serves us delicious food inside of an impressive and historic example of Savannah architecture.